eszterkaloz/from-python-to-java-microservices-oldschool-1/README.md

 The project can be cloned from GitHub by issuing the command `git clone https://github.com/CodecoolBP20161/from-python-to-java-microservices-oldschool-1.git`, and opened by IntelliJ IDEA.
-The entry point of the service is the `Servlet` class
+The entry point of the service is the `Servlet` class.

 ### Configuration

-The required port where the service is to be launched can be specified as the first argument.
-If omitted the port defaults to `60000`
+The required port where the service is to be launched can be specified as the first command line argument.
+If omitted the port defaults to `60000`.